jeepinbird/second-brain/docs/project_requirements_document.md

 ### 7.1 Markdown Processing Workflow

 * **IMPL-PROC-01:** The system must implement a file processing workflow that:
-    - Separates YAML frontmatter from markdown body using regex pattern matching
+    - Separates YAML frontmatter from markdown body using regex pattern matching and PyYAML
     - Extracts metadata fields (date, weight, weather conditions, tags, blurb) from the frontmatter
     - Processes the markdown body to extract discrete events